fivera/magn-html5-drag-and-drop-media-uploader/readme.txt

 6. Click on Accept
 7. Click on Insert into Post option

-How it works with Magn WP Drag and Drop Upload?
+How it works with **Magn WP Drag and Drop Upload**?

 1. Create a new post
 2. Drag and drop your image (not inside the editor, please)

 Easy, right?

-Here is a list of features:
+Here is a list of simple features:

 1. Automagically insert the image in a desired format into the post editor.
 2. Creates an attachment for the post you are intersting the image on.
 3. Support multiple files at once (just drag and drop multiple images to the WordPress admin panel and voila!)

-Wish list:
+Wish list (you are welcome to submit your ideas):

 1. Change file name on the fly.
 2. Add SEO features, improve image attributes and support filename management.
 3. Integratation with CDN plugins (currently not supported).
 4. Finish the progress bar display.

-Known bugs:

-1. It is not inserting images when source code editor is active.
-2. Only works for posts.

 Video: